FAQ

-Sorrento Town Website FAQs
+Sorrento Town Website FAQ

 Trash

-Household trash is picked up curbside every Thursday, by Harris Downeast Disposal.
+Household trash is picked up roadside every Thursday, by Harris Downeast Disposal.
 They can be reached at (207) 584-3030.
 Please have your trash curbside by 8am Thursday morning.
 Note that during the summer season, when many more people are in town, don’t be alarmed if your trash is not picked up until the late afternoon.

 Trash must be placed in a closed garbage bag with a Sorrento trash sticker prominently displayed.
 To protect the trash collectors, bags are limited to 40 pounds each.
 From May through October, bags must be placed inside of garbage cans with lids.
 Please refrain from putting trash out the night before, as animals can easily tear apart a bag.
 If your bag is torn apart and debris scattered, it is YOUR responsibility to pick it up.
 Garbage is always picked up on the scheduled day even if it falls on a holiday.